 There are a plethora of reasons to visit Thailand.
-Stunning natural sceneries, glorious golden beaches, legendary parties beneath the full moon, and of course, Thai cuisines are some of the alluring attractions that make tourists travel from far and wide to visit Thailand.
+Stunning natural sceneries, glorious golden beaches, charming huts, legendary parties beneath the full moon, locations for a destination wedding, and of course, Thai cuisines are some of the alluring attractions that make tourists travel from far and wide to visit Thailand.
 The delicacy of Thai dishes results in a blend of freshness and fragrance, and irrespective of your reasons for visiting, an indulgence in the traditional foods in Thailand is something you must never resist.
 Thai cuisine has a reputation all over the world for being the most delicious and flavorful meal that you will ever have.
-Though the variety is immense, here is a look at some of the top 12 traditional foods you must never leave Thailand without tasting.
+Though the variety is immense, here is a look at some of the top traditional foods you must never leave Thailand without tasting.

 Tom Yum is a spicy Thai Soup with shrimp, and it is one of the most famous traditional foods in the country.
 It is typically made with mushroom, tomatoes, garlic, fish sauce, cilantro, onions, galangal, kaffir lime leaves, and lemongrass together with a lot of lime juice.
 Due to the composition of the ingredients, it is sour and spicy, but lovely to the taste buds.
 In a traditional setup, the soup may feature meats such as fish, beef, pork or chicken, and it is generally served in a large clay bowl or an aluminum pot with a charcoal burner.